ace895/Yatzy/README.md

 # Single Player Yatzy

-This is a rendition of a single player yatzy game, where it was created with HTML, CSS, Javascript, PHP and AJAX.
+This is a rendition of a single player yatzy game, where it was created with HTML, CSS, Javascript, PHP, AJAX and Postgresql.

 Check out the [Design System](/docs/design_system.md) that has been implement into the game, if your curious about the font or colour that was used.